Hands-on Gear Review

 Best Uses: Alpine skiing, ice and alpine climbing.

-Check out our comprehensive Softshell Review to see how the Venta MX compares to the two dozen other shells tested.
+However, the Venta MX is not great for use around town because it doesn't have handwarmer pockets.
+If you want a climbing softshell with handwarmer pockets consider the Patagonia Knifeblade.
+Check out our comprehensive Softshell Review to see how the Venta MX compares to all the other shells tested.

 Compare top rated competitors side-by-side >

 The Venta MX uses three-layer construction:

 This design creates the most weather resistant type of softshell.
 We've found that windproof softshells are best for use in very windy conditions, such as ice and alpine climbing, and downhill skiing.
 However, unless it's very cold, this type of jacket is too warm for most high output activities that softshells are typically used for.